 - Safe.
 Rebounders can come with an optional hand-rail that ensures safety with proper use.

 Rebounding is different from any other exercise because it subjects your body to strong gravitational forces (G-forces) that strengthen every cell in your body and increase your white blood cell count.6 As you jump up and down, you experience zero gravity at the top of your bounce and G-forces that are two to three times stronger than normal on your way back down.
-This acceleration and deceleration encourages your cells to grow stronger.
+The acceleration and deceleration encourage your cells to grow stronger.

 - White blood cells help you fight infections.
 Rebounding encourages the growth of white blood cells that strengthen your immunity.
 The lymph-stimulating and detoxifying effect of rebounding, which can release environmental toxins from the body, may also serve as a natural immune-booster.

 When four scientists asked eight men from the ages of 19 to 26 to walk, jog, and run on a treadmill at four different speeds, compared to rebounding on a mini trampoline at four different heights, the results were unexpected.
 Not only was rebounding safe and low impact for those who may have physical limitations, but it increased heart rate and oxygen consumption more than an activity like running.8

 If you’re hoping to up the intensity to increase both detox and weight loss benefits, rebounding pairs well with activities like burst training and HIIT (High Intensity Interval Training).

 Along with low-impact exercise, you can support your body’s natural detoxification process with LivAmend.
-For tougher workouts, or to beat that mid-afternoon slump, the Body Ecology Probiotic Protein Shake, can provide a quick boost of protein and essential nutrients.
-Our powerful vegan protein shake also contains probiotics to increase energy, enhance detoxification, and feed a healthy gut.
+For tougher workouts, or to beat that mid-afternoon slump, the Body Ecology Probiotic Protein Shake can provide a quick boost of protein and essential nutrients.
+Our powerful vegan protein shake also contains probiotics to help increase energy, enhance detoxification, and feed a healthy gut.

-Certified Lymphologist Dave Scrivens estimates that “jumping out the toxins” for only 20 minutes is equivalent to one hour of running as a cardiovascular workout.12 Rebounding becomes even more important with age as the body is prone to toxic buildup.
+Certified Lymphologist Dave Scrivens estimates that “jumping out the toxins” for only 20 minutes is equivalent to one hour of running as a cardiovascular workout.13 Rebounding becomes even more important with age as the body is prone to toxic buildup.
 When you add to that the fact that rebounding is easier on the body — working with its natural detoxification and immune systems — a daily bounce may be enough to balance your health.

-- Wellman, Dr. Tina.
+- 1. Wellman, Dr. Tina.
 “Rebounding: Resistive Aerobic Exercise.”
 Total Health.
+Volume 25, No. 5

-- Klaus Gebel, PhD; Ding Ding, PhD; Tien Chey, Mappstats; Emmanuel Stamatakis, PhD,; Wendy J. Brown, PhD; Adrian E. Bauman, PhD.
+- 2. Klaus Gebel, PhD; Ding Ding, PhD; Tien Chey, Mappstats; Emmanuel Stamatakis, PhD,; Wendy J. Brown, PhD; Adrian E. Bauman, PhD.
 Effect of Moderate to Vigorous Physical Activity on All-Cause Mortality in Middle-aged and Older Australians.
 JAMA Internal Medicine, April 2015 DOI: 10.1001/jamainternmed.2015.0541.

-- Yvonne Leung, Eve Kandyba, Yi-Bu Chen, Seth Ruffins, Krzysztof Kobielak.
+- 3. Yvonne Leung, Eve Kandyba, Yi-Bu Chen, Seth Ruffins, Krzysztof Kobielak.
 Label Retaining Cells (LRCs) with Myoepithelial Characteristic from the Proximal Acinar Region Define Stem Cells in the Sweat Gland.
 PLoS ONE, 2013; 8 (9): e74174 DOI: 10.1371/journal.pone.0074174.

-- C. Song, C. Weichbrodt, E. S. Salnikov, M. Dynowski, B. O. Forsberg, B. Bechinger, C. Steinem, B. L. de Groot, U. Zachariae, K. Zeth.
+- 4. C. Song, C. Weichbrodt, E. S. Salnikov, M. Dynowski, B. O. Forsberg, B. Bechinger, C. Steinem, B. L. de Groot, U. Zachariae, K. Zeth.
 Crystal structure and functional mechanism of a human antimicrobial membrane channel.
 Proceedings of the National Academy of Sciences, 2013; DOI: 10.1073/pnas.1214739110.

-- American Society for Microbiology.
+- 5. American Society for Microbiology.
 “Sweat-eating bacteria may improve skin health.”
 ScienceDaily.

-- Tobkin, Jutta, “Rebounding Exercise: Getting a Jump on Great Health and Flexibility,” HolisticHealthTools.com.
+- 6. Tobkin, Jutta, “Rebounding Exercise: Getting a Jump on Great Health and Flexibility,” HolisticHealthTools.com.

-- Journal of Applied Physiology 49(5): 881-887, 1980.
+- 8. Journal of Applied Physiology 49(5): 881-887, 1980.

-- Arch Gerontol Geriatr.
+- 9. Arch Gerontol Geriatr.
 2014 Nov-Dec;59(3):506-14. doi: 10.1016/j.archger.2014.08.009.
 Epub 2014 Aug 24.

-- M. Cocks, C. S. Shaw, S. O. Shepherd, J. P. Fisher, A. M. Ranasinghe, T. A. Barker, K. D. Tipton, A. J. M. Wagenmakers.
+- 10. M. Cocks, C. S. Shaw, S. O. Shepherd, J. P. Fisher, A. M. Ranasinghe, T. A. Barker, K. D. Tipton, A. J. M. Wagenmakers.
 Sprint interval and endurance training are equally effective in increasing muscle microvascular density and eNOS content in sedentary males.
 The Journal of Physiology, 2012; 591 (3): 641 DOI: 10.1113/jphysiol.2012.239566.

-- C. Jelleyman, T. Yates, G. O’Donovan, L. J. Gray, J. A. King, K. Khunti, M. J. Davies.
+- 12. C. Jelleyman, T. Yates, G. O’Donovan, L. J. Gray, J. A. King, K. Khunti, M. J. Davies.
 The effects of high-intensity interval training on glucose regulation and insulin resistance: a meta-analysis.
 Obesity Reviews, 2015; 16 (11): 942 DOI: 10.1111/obr.12317.

-- Scrivens, Dave.
+- 13. Scrivens, Dave.
 “Rebounding: Good for the Lymph System.”
 Well Being Journal, Vol. 17, No. 3.